Logo

 The Assessment Committee will play the leading role in coordinating our institutional assessment activities, as per the following:

-2. Each spring, the Assessment Committee will meet to discuss the method(s) by which each outcome scheduled to be reviewed will be measured.
+Each fall, the Assessment Committee will meet to discuss the method(s) by which each outcome scheduled to be reviewed will be measured.
 The Committee will identify the direct and indirect measures it will use to collect data and develop rubrics, surveys, or other instruments as necessary.
 Performance indicators may be modified as a majority of the committee deems appropriate.

-5. The Assessment Committee will also make recommendations regarding changes to the academic program to the Academic Dean and Academic Affairs Committee based on its findings as to whether outcomes were achieved.
+The Assessment Committee will also make recommendations regarding changes to the academic program to the Academic Dean and Academic Affairs Committee based on its findings as to whether outcomes were achieved.

 New York State Skills Competency Requirements